celery/celery/docs/userguide/tasks.rst

     crashes in the middle of execution, which may be acceptable for some applications.

-    The global default can be overriden by the :setting:`CELERY_ACKS_LATE` setting.
+    The global default can be overridden by the :setting:`CELERY_ACKS_LATE` setting.

 .. _task-track-started: